HillaryDanan/multi-geometric-attention/README.md

 We propose Multi-Geometric Attention Theory (MGAT), a novel framework that extends traditional transformer attention mechanisms beyond square-grid constraints to incorporate hexagonal, triangular, and pentagonal geometric processing paths.
 This approach enables adaptive routing of information through geometry-specific pathways optimized for different information types, potentially solving fundamental limitations in current transformer architectures.

+### Development Context

+This theoretical framework emerged during intensive study of transformer architectures and attention mechanisms in preparation for technical assessments.
+It represents exploratory thinking about potential interpretability improvements, developed while learning the fundamental mechanics of current systems.
+The rapid ideation-to-documentation process demonstrates research thinking in action.

 ### Status

 This is a theoretical framework and research proposal developed during preparation for technical assessments.
 Mathematical foundations are established but empirical validation is pending.
 Numerical predictions are based on theoretical analysis and require experimental confirmation.

+### Research Philosophy

+This framework exemplifies an approach of applying cross-disciplinary insights (crystallography, neuroscience, graph theory) to ML interpretability challenges.
+By drawing from diverse fields, we can discover novel perspectives on fundamental problems in understanding neural network behavior.

+---

+> **Core Interpretability Insight:** By decomposing attention through multiple geometric lenses simultaneously, we can identify not just what patterns a model detects, but what *type* of computational structure it's applying to different information.
+This could reveal why models make certain decisions by showing which geometric pathway dominated the processing.

+---

 ### 1. Introduction